-• If your treatment needs to be extended If you request an extension of an ongoing course of treatment at least 24 hours prior to the expiration of the approved time period and this is also an urgent care claim, then we will make a decision within 24 hours after we receive the claim.
+• If your treatment needs to be extended

+If you request an extension of an ongoing course of treatment at least 24 hours prior to the expiration of the approved time period and this is also an urgent care claim, then we will make a decision within 24 hours after we receive the claim.

-What happens when you do not follow the precertification rulesWithout preauthorization, SWHP does not pay for out-of-network elective procedures, or treatment for minor illness.
-SWHP will not assume financial responsibility for out-of-network treatment if you are well enough to return to a SWHP provider or facility.SWHP provider or facility.
+What happens when you do not follow the precertification rules when using non-network facilities Without preauthorization, SWHP does not pay for out-of-network elective procedures, or treatment for minor illness.
+SWHP will not assume financial responsibility for out-of-network treatment if you are well enough to return to a SWHP provider or facility.